awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/Cost & Usage Report Dashboards/Dashboards/1_prerequistes.md

 1. From the services list, choose **S3**

-1. Create a new S3 bucket for Athena queries to be logged to.
+1. Create a new S3 bucket for Athena queries to be logged to (ex: `aws-athena-query-results-cid-${AWS::AccountId}-${AWS::Region}` ).
 Keep to the same region as the S3 bucket created for your Cost & Usage Report.

 1. From the services list, choose **Athena**